dune3d/dune3d-docs/simple-part.rst

 Since we don't need the
 line for anything other than placing the workplane, it can be a construction entity.
-To make it one, press :kbd:`x` while drawing it or use "Set construction" from the context menu after the fact.
+To make it one, press :kbd:`g` while drawing it or use "Set construction" from the context menu after the fact.

 Next, add the workplane with the "Draw workplane" tool.
 Clicking on the